-Rohto eye drops are generally safe but can cause mild irritation or dryness if overused or misused.
+Rohto eye drops are generally safe for short-term, occasional use, but they can cause irritation, dryness, or more redness if overused or misused.

 Understanding Rohto Eye Drops: Composition and Purpose

 Rohto eye drops have gained a significant following worldwide for their fast-acting relief of eye irritation, redness, and dryness.
-Manufactured by Rohto Pharmaceutical Co., Ltd., these drops are formulated with active ingredients designed to soothe tired eyes and reduce redness rapidly.
-The unique blend typically includes menthol, camphor, and other cooling agents that provide a refreshing sensation upon application.
+Manufactured by Rohto Pharmaceutical Co., Ltd. and sold in the U.S. by The Mentholatum Company, these drops are formulated with active ingredients designed to soothe tired eyes, lubricate the eye surface, or reduce redness depending on the exact Rohto product.

 However, the question arises: Are Rohto Eye Drops Bad For Your Eyes?
 The answer hinges on understanding their composition, usage guidelines, and potential side effects.